-Iere the very right to life, as guaranteed by the Constitution and UN Declaration is olated.
-But if we analyse, the IPC in detail, we can find, the provision for capital mishment i.e., a person's life is liable to be extinguished any time after he has extinguished the life of another.
-Of course every one has the right to life.
+CAPITAL PUNISHMENT is considered as cruel, inhuman uncivilised and barbaric one.
+Despite, this practice is still in existence.
+There is difference of opinion among the Juries and other eminent politicians about the imposition of capital punishment.
+So the question arises whether it should be abolished or retained?
+Here the very right to life, as guaranteed by the Constitution and UN Declaration is violated.
+But if we analyse, the IPC in detail, we can find, the provision for capital punishment i.e., a person's life is liable to be extinguished any time after he has extinguished the life of another.
+Of course every one has the right to live.
 But none can divest anyone of his 'right to life'.
 If one does indulge so, it has to be at the cost of his own life.
-Certain learned jurists have undermined the fact that every right to life is not an absolute right.
+Certain learned jurists have undermined the fact that even right to life is not an absolute right.
 The question is how can one enjoy life at the cost of another man's life.
-The international trend is in favour of abolition of death penalty, the UDHR in its Articles 3 and 5 provide, "Every one has the right to life, liberty and security of person" and "No one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment".
-The International Covenant on Civil and Political Rights (1966) in its Article 6 provides, "Any one sentenced to death shall have the right to seek pardon or commutation of the sentence amnesty, pardon or commutation of the sentence of death may be granted in all cases".
+The international trend is in favour of abolition of death penalty, the UDHR in its Articles 3 and 5 provide, "Every one has the right to life, liberty and security of person" and "No one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment" The International Covenant on Civil and Political Rights (1966) in its Article 6 provides, "Any one sentenced to death shall have the right to seek pardon or commutation of the sentence amnesty, pardon or commutation of the sentence of death may be granted in all cases".
 It also provides that "Sentence of death shall not be imposed for crimes committed by persons below 18 years of age and shall not be carried on pregnant women".

 The world level trend is in favour of abolition of capital punishment.
 In U.S.A capital sentence was challenged in Furman's case on the ground of its violating the 8 and 14th Amendments.
 Some judges of U.S. declared the capital punishment as unconstitutional.
-The 8th Amendment of the U.S. Constitution observes that cruel and unusual punishments clause prohibits the infliction of uncivilized and inhuman punishment.
+The 8th Amendment of the U.S. Constitution observes that cruel and unusual punishments clause prohibits the infliction of uncivilised and inhuman punishment.
 Even if such punishment is pronounced the State must treat its members with respect for their intrinsic worth as human beings.
 A punishment "cruel and unusual" does not comport with human dignity.

-There us a persistent trend internationally to abolish the death penalty and India is among 76 countries that retain the death penalty.
-World wide 120 countries have abolished the death penalty in law or practice: 85 countries-for all crimes: 11 countries for ordinary crimes (the death sentence is available only under military law and for treason or crimes committed in exceptional circumstances); and 24 countries-in practice (the death sentence exists in law, however the states has not carried out an execution in more than a decade and has expressed its intention not to execute.
+There is a persistent trend internationally to abolish the death penalty and India is among 76 countries that retain the death penalty.
+World wide 120 countries have abolished the death penalty in law or practice: 85 countries - for all crimes: 11 countries for ordinary crimes (the death sentence is available only under military law and for treason or crimes committed in exceptional circumstances), and 24 countries - in practice (the death sentence exists in law, however the states has not carried out an execution in more than a decade and has expressed its intention not to execute